kayoUwU/plu-quiz/README.md

 - /components : Contains all the UI components for application
 - /data: Contains data for application
 - /public: Contains all the static assets for application, such as images.

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 Next.js
 - [Static export](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports)